 The West Virginia Land Trust is a statewide nonprofit dedicated to protecting West Virginia’s natural lands, scenic areas, water quality, and recreational access forever.
-Since 1994, the organization has permanently protected nearly 20,000 acres of land statewide.
+Since 1994, the organization has permanently protected more than 20,000 acres of land statewide.

 WVLT is a member of the Land Trust Alliance and is nationally accredited with the National Land Trust Accreditation Commission.
 According to the commission, accreditation is a mark of distinction showing that a land trust meets high